Vision-Language Programs pair VLM perception with symbolic program synthesis to produce executable, interpretable rules for few-shot visual reasoning.

 Vision-Language models achieve strong performance on multimodal tasks but often fail at systematic visual reasoning.
 We propose Vision-Language Programs (VLP), which combine the perceptual flexibility of VLMs with the structured reasoning of program synthesis.
 VLP asks a VLM to produce type-constrained visual descriptors, compiles them into executable programs, and searches for the most accurate, highest-likelihood rule under a probabilistic grammar.
 The resulting programs execute on images, remain consistent with task constraints, and provide human-interpretable explanations that enable shortcut mitigation.
 Experiments on synthetic and real-world datasets demonstrate that VLPs outperform direct and structured prompting, especially on tasks requiring complex logical reasoning.

 On Bongard-RWR, direct VLM prompting hallucinated an “abundance” rule.
-VLP grounded objects, inferred the property round, and synthesized a concise executable program—correctly classifying all queries.
+VLP grounded objects, inferred the property round, and synthesized a concise executable program that correctly classifies all queries.

 title={Synthesizing Visual Concepts as Vision-Language Programs},